Priority Ponds Project

-The Trust’s first land donation in 1990 was a pondfront building lot on Mill Pond.
-Over the years, the Trust has helped protect over 104 acres with 5,700 feet of shoreline across seven different ponds.
+The Trust's first land donation in 1990 was a pond front building lot on Mill Pond.
+Over the years, the Trust has helped protect over 153 acres with 8,800 feet of shoreline across thirteen different ponds.
 The goal of the Priority Ponds Project is to provide landowners with land conservation options that help protect pond water quality and wildlife habitat.
-The Priority Ponds Project is a campaign under the Trust’s broader Save Land – Save Water Initiative to save lands that help protect both fresh and coastal water resources.
+The Priority Ponds Project is a campaign under the Trust's broader Save Land - Save Water Initiative to save lands that help protect both fresh and coastal water resources.

 The Trust’s Harwich Priority Ponds Project is important because according to a two-year regional study completed by The Compact of Cape Cod Conservation Trusts (www.thecompact.net, click Regional Projects) many Harwich ponds are at risk.
 Capewide, The Compact identified 200 high priority pondfront lands, which, if acquired as open space, could help protect water quality, wildlife habitat, and recreational opportunities.
 Harwich holds 10% of the total Capewide priority acreage.
 Lands are strung across 14 ponds in Harwich, tied with Barnstable for the most ponds with priority parcels.

 With its Priority Ponds Project, the Trust has preserved significant acreage around sensitive ponds, including:

 - 0.33-acre with 95 feet of frontage on Mill Pond in 1990 (first gift of land to HCT);

 - 5.9 acres with 775 feet of frontage on Sand Pond in 2001 (purchase);

 - 8.7 acres with 600 feet of frontage on Katie's Pond in 2002 (purchase);

 - 5.3 acres with 660 feet of frontage on Long Pond in 2002 (privately owned with a conservation restriction held by HCT);